 The purpose of the Global Journal of Animal Law (GJAL) is to bring together legal academics and experts to present, develop and promote human understanding of animals (non-humans) status in legal orders.
 The aim is also to offer a base for the networking of animal law researchers, students and other interested parties.

-GJAL is to be established in 2012 as an Internet-based semi-annual publication and its first issue will be published in June 2013.
+GJAL is to be established in 2012 as an Internet-based semi-annual publication and its first issue was published in June 2013.
 The GJAL is offered as a public service by Åbo Akademi University Department of Law, Finland.

-Initially, the first objective is to define legal approaches to non-humans in different legal orders and to analyze the legal status of animals within these systems.
-Therefore, the first issue of the journal will encompass the legislative theme and has the title Legislation and Implementation of Animal Laws.
-The title enables authors to approach the theme quite broadly end freely.
-Authors are invited to submit their manuscripts and resume for the second issue to the Editor at firstname.lastname@example.org at the latest by 31 October 2013.
-The second issue will be published in January 2014.
+Initially, the objective is to define legal approaches to non-humans in different legal orders and to analyze the legal status of animals and the effectiveness of the law within these systems.
+Authors are invited to submit their manuscripts for the next issue to the Editor firstname.lastname@example.org at the latest by 31 October 2014.
+The next issue will be published in December 2014.
 For more details, see Submissions & Contacts.

 Analyses of the impact of different approaches on the interpretation and enforcement of law are also needed.
 Therefore, other principal themes in future issues will be The Interpretation of Laws Concerning Non-Humans and The Enforcement of Animal Law and Compliances in Animal Matters.
 The principal themes are presented in Figure 1 below.